What is the Judicial Branch?

 What cases does the Judicial Branch hear?

-The Judicial Branch hears appeals processes for finance grants, student organization endorsements, legislation passed, executive orders issues, constitutional or bylaw changes and removal of SGA members.
+The Judicial Branch hears appeals cases for finance grants, student organization endorsements, the constitutionality of Senate legislation passed, the constitutionality of executive orders issued, constitutional or bylaw changes, and removal of SGA members.